SDI/TDI in date instructor, PSAI/SSI Qualified Instructor, NAS tutor, MicroDive Instructor Trainer, Trimix and multi CCR trained diver.

 Over the years Mark has completed many boat handling and boat safety courses from both the RYA and Seafish (MCA), he is also a Royal Yachting Association (RYA) Powerboat Instructor.
 Mark has also completed the two Wildlife Safe (WiSe) boat handling courses and is a member of the Fal Estuary Safety Committee Advisory Group.
 He was also one of the ‘underwater resources’ for the Cornwall Search & Rescue Team (CSRT).

 During 2016, Mark set up Cornwall Maritime Archaeology with maritime archaeologist and author, David Gibbins.
 This voluntary archaeology group intends to search and explore as many wrecks as possible.
 Showcasing their histories and any information that can be uncovered.
+He has also completed several on-line courses, including Shipwrecks and Submerged Worlds, Exploring Our Oceans and the Archaeology of Portus.

 To see some of the programs we have been involved in or appeared in, have a look at our You-Tube playlist – TV Appearances